infinitered/ignite/docs/quick-start/ignite-commands.md

 If the new app's folder already exists, you can pass through `--overwrite` to overwrite the directory.
 If you don't, Ignite CLI will ask you if you want to overwrite it.

+If you want to use a specific version of a boilerplate, you can add the version to the boilerplate name.
+For example, use `ignite new BetaApp -b ir-boilerplate-bowser@1.0.0-beta.1` to use the `1.0.0-beta.1` release of the Bowser boilerplate.

 ### Plugin

 ```